 Last week I wrote about Josh Harrison, wondering where he would play when Gregory Polanco arrives in the majors.
 Harrison has been hitting well lately, and has found a regular spot in right field.
 Since the start of May, Harrison has a .878 OPS in 61 at-bats.
 Those are great numbers, although they represent a small sample size.
 To demonstrate the small sample size, his OPS dropped from .955 to the current .878 after going 0-for-5 yesterday.
 Even without the small sample considerations, once Polanco arrives, the Pirates will have to find another position for Harrison.

 On Saturday, I asked where that position could be.
 The popular response was shortstop, since Jordy Mercer has been struggling offensively this year.
-But don't count on the Pirates making Harrison their regular shortstop anytime soon.
-Neal Huntington spoke about this to the media on Sunday.
+But don't count on the Pirates making Harrison their regular shortstop any...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.